zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 This article will introduce vim keybindings (aka. how to navigate and use the editor).

-If you would like something that's longer, but more interactive, consider typing `:Tutor<ENTER>` after entering Neovim from the steps below.
+If you would like something that's longer, but more interactive, consider typing `:Tutor<ENTER>` after entering Neovim from the steps listed in the "Keybinding basics" section.

 ## Conventions for describing keybinds

 There will be lots of keybindings introduced in this article, shown in the form `...`.
 This suggests that you should press these keys in order.
 For instance, `dF3` means you should press the `d` key, `F` (note the capitalization, either done by `SHIFT` + `f` or `CAPS LOCK` `f` `CAPS LOCK`), then `3` key on your keyboard, in that order.

-Sometimes, a functional key should be pressed.
-Any key in `< >` brackets will refer to that key on the keyboard and not those keys in order.
-For instance, `<CTRL>r` means you should press two keys: `CTRL` and `r` in order.
+Sometimes, a functional key should be pressed (and held) in a series of keybind.
+Any key in `< >` brackets will refer to that key on the keyboard and not individual letter keys in order.
+For instance, `<CTRL>r` means you should press two keys: `CTRL` and `r` while holding the `CTRL` key, in order.

 ## Keybinding basics

 To enter the editor, type `nvim` (or `nvim <FILE NAME>` if you wish to start editing a certain file).

-Unlike conventional editors, all editing could (and should) be done via the keyboard only.
-This is, of course, in pure pursuit of editing efficiency (as moving your hands from the home row of keys take time).
+Unlike conventional editors, all editing in Neovim could (and should) be done via the keyboard only.
+This is, of course, in pure pursuit of editing efficiency (as moving your hands away from the home row of keys to reach for your mouse takes time).

-However, the goal of a computer is to serve the user and the user shouldn't be limited on how they "should" interact with the computer.
-Thus, I recommend first restricting yourself to navigating with efficient keybinds, then interacting with the editor however you want after you are familar with them.
+However, if the goal of a computer is to serve the user, then the user shouldn't be limited on how they "should" interact with the computer.
+Thus, I recommend first restricting yourself to navigating with efficient keybinds, then interacting with the editor however you want after you are familiar with them so you can find your own style of navigation that's both comfortable and efficient.

 If you started the editor with `nvim` without a file name, copy the following dummy text into your editor by first selecting all the text, then enter your terminal and press `i`, followed by `<CTRL>v` (or `<CMD>v` on macOS), followed by `<ESC>`.
 Your editor should now contain the dummy text.